tjoyner/ofvioletsandlicorice/chapter2.md

 "To Ginotta?" asked Daniel.

-"Right, the Ginotta is also where he goes on all fours," Amalia said with a mocking tone.
+"Right, Ginotta, where you also go on all fours," Amalia said with a mocking tone.

 "I don't understand..."
 Daniel felt embarrassed.